 Now that I’m a Vegas local most of the things on this list have lost their appeal, but when friends or family come for the first time, this list is exactly what we take them to do…

-The Bellagio Resort and Casino features an 8 acre man-made lake in front of it designed with dancing water fountain shows.
+The Bellagio Resort and Casino features an 8 acre man-made lake in front of it designed with water fountain shows that synchronized with powerful music.
 The show is different every 15 minutes, and the results truly are beautiful.

 This is the spot that was glorified in Oceans 11 (Brad Pitt and George Clooney could make anything glorious).
-The gardens in the lobby are exquisitely decorated and maintained for each season with some of the most unique plants and flowers in the world.
+The gardens in the lobby are also exquisitely decorated and maintained for each season.
+It features some of the most unique plants and flowers in the world.
 Even as a local I make a point to go down each year to see the gardens decorated with a Christmas theme.

-If shopping is your flavor you should considering bringing an empty suitcase to take back all of the new deals you found.
+If shopping is your flavor, you should considering bringing an empty suitcase to take back all of the deals you found.

 - 10 Attractions You Can’t Miss in Las Vegas